Dark chocolate is incredibly healthy and nutritious.

 According to Fair Trade USA, you can ensure the cacao bean farmer earns a fair price for the product by buying fair-trade chocolate.

-Choosing organic chocolate may also reduce your exposure to any artificial chemicals, or pesticides sprayed on the coffee beans.
+Choosing organic chocolate may also reduce your exposure to any artificial chemicals, or pesticides sprayed on the cacao beans.

 Here are a few high-quality dark chocolate brands for you to check out.